yarisvt/tyk-docs/tyk-docs/static/include/api-def-proxy.md

 * `proxy.service_discovery.cache_timeout`: Tyk caches target data from a discovery service.
 In order to make this dynamic you can set a cache value when the data expires and new data is loaded.

+* `proxy.disable_strip_slash`: This boolean option allows you to add a way to disable the stripping of the slash suffix from a URL.

 ***Internal proxy setup***